 7. Delete All Inactive Plugins and Themes

 Sometimes you keep plugins and themes installed but inactive because you think they might be helpful in the future.
-Well, if they had any real use at the moment, they wouldn’t be inactive, right?
+Well, if they had any real benefit at the moment, they wouldn’t be inactive, right?

-Besides, you can always reinstall any plugin or theme in the future, if you realize later that you need those functions.
+Besides, you can always reinstall any plugin or theme in the future, if you realize later that you actually need those functions.

 So make sure which plugins and themes you really need and get rid of those that are useless.